RYthaGOD/agentburnRY/replit.md

 # BurnBot - Solana Token Buyback & Burn SaaS Platform

 ## Overview
 BurnBot is a SaaS platform providing a no-code solution for Solana SPL token creators to automate token buyback and burn operations.
 It features a dashboard, flexible scheduling, transaction monitoring, and an autonomous AI Trading Bot named GigaBrain.
-GigaBrain utilizes an 11-model AI hivemind to identify and trade trending tokens on Solana, focusing on profit potential, autonomous capital management, dynamic position sizing, and intelligent bundle activity detection to avoid pump-and-dump schemes.
+GigaBrain utilizes a 12-model AI hivemind to identify and trade trending tokens on Solana, focusing on profit potential, autonomous capital management, dynamic position sizing, and intelligent bundle activity detection to avoid pump-and-dump schemes.
 The platform aims to enhance tokenomics, offer robust trading tools, and operate as a profit-hunting machine with strong safety guardrails.
 It includes a subscription model with free trades, followed by a paid subscription and a platform fee, a portion of which is used for token buyback and burn.

 ## User Preferences
 Preferred communication style: Simple, everyday language.